+Black, Mann & Graham, L.L.P.
+Texas Home Equity Lending April 17, 2013 Page 42 of 60 Pages

+A HELOC agreement may contain provisions that restrict which borrowers may request an advance or require all borrowers to consent to the request.
-§153.84.9 Restrictions on Devices and Methods to Obtain a HELOC Advance: Section 50(t)(3).
-A HELOC is a form of an open-end account that may be debited from time to time, under which credit may be extended from time to time and under which an owner is prohibited from using a credit card, debit card, or similar device, or preprinted check unsolicited by the borrower to obtain a HELOC advance.

-(1) A lender may offer one or more non-prohibited devices or methods for use by the owner to request an advance.
+- §153.84.9 Restrictions on Devices and Methods to Obtain a HELOC Advance: Section 50(t)(3).
+A HELOC is a form of an open-end account that may be debited from time to time, under which credit may be extended from time to time and under which an owner is prohibited from using a credit card, debit card, or similar device, or preprinted check unsolicited by the borrower to obtain a HELOC advance. - (1) A lender may offer one or more non-prohibited devices or methods for use by the owner to request an advance.
 Permissible methods include contacting the lender directly for an advance, telephonic fund transfers, and electronic fund transfers.
 Examples of devices that are not prohibited include prearranged drafts, preprinted checks requested by the borrower, or written transfer instructions.
-Regardless of the permissible method or device used to obtain a HELOC advance, the amount of the advance must comply with:

-- (A) the advance requirements in Section 50(t)(2); - (B) the loan to value limits in Section 50(t)(5); and - (C) the debit or advance limits in Section 50(t)(6).

-(2) A borrower may from time to time specifically request preprinted checks for use in obtaining a HELOC advance but may not request the lender to periodically send preprinted checks to the borrower.
-A borrower may use a check reorder form, which may be included with preprinted checks, as a means of requesting a specific number of preprinted checks.

-(3) An owner may, but is not required to, make in-person contact with the lender to request preprinted checks or to obtain a HELOC advance.
+Regardless of the permissible method or device used to obtain a HELOC advance, the amount of the advance must comply with: - (A) the advance requirements in Section 50(t)(2); - (B) the loan to value limits in Section 50(t)(5); and - (C) the debit or advance limits in Section 50(t)(6). - (2) A borrower may from time to time specifically request preprinted checks for use in obtaining a HELOC advance but may not request the lender to periodically send preprinted checks to the borrower.
+A borrower may use a check reorder form, which may be included with preprinted checks, as a means of requesting a specific number of preprinted checks. - (3) An owner may, but is not required to, make in-person contact with the lender to request preprinted checks or to obtain a HELOC advance.

-9 Revised Interpretation §153.84 effective July 10, 2008.

-Our Comment: (1) In the ACORN suit discussed in Section II.H.1., the District Court declared the pre-2008 version of §153.84(1) invalid because it held that "convenience checks" are a similar device to a "credit card."
-The Commissions' 2008 revision to §153.84(1) removed the words "convenience checks" considered invalid by the Court.
-(2) The pre-2008 §153.84(2) is now part of new §153.84(3) and pre-2008 §§153.84(3) and (4) have been deleted, as their respective definitions of "credit card" and "preprinted solicitation check" are now unneccary due to the 2007 amendment to subsection 50(t)(3).
+Our Comment: (1) In the ACORN case summarized in Section II.H., the District Court declared the pre-2008 version of §153.84(1) invalid, holding that "convenience checks" are a similar device to a "credit card."
+The 2007 amendment to subsection 50(t)(3) deleted the words "preprinted solicitation checks" and inserted the words "preprinted check unsolicited by the borrower."
+In order to make §153.84 compatible with the 2007 amendment, in 2008 the Commissions amended §153.84(1) by removing the words "convenience checks" and inserting the words "preprinted checks requested by the borrower," made pre-2008 §153.84(2) part of new §153.84(3), and deleted pre-2008 §§153.84(3) and (4) as their respective definitions of "credit card" and "preprinted solicitation check" were made unnecessary by the 2007 amendment to subsection 50(t)(3).
+(2) For these reasons, the appellate court in the ACORN case, supra, reversed the District Court's order invalidating §153.84(1).